lrkrol/Noctifer-Gallery/README.md

 # Noctifer Directory Gallery Script
 This is a single-file PHP script that handles everything you need in order to turn a directory into an online image gallery.
 Simply drop `index.php` into the directory (with appropriate permissions), and you'll get both an image browser and a full-screen viewer.
+[Try this online example for an impression.](https://files.noctifer.net/2014_california/joshua%20tree)

 ## Folder & Image Thumbnail Browser